 If your plants seem to like it, you might want to get a little more aggressive.
 Note: decaf may be better, as some gardeners believe that caffeine interferes with protein metabolism.

 Coffee grounds as compost are great for plants, and some gardeners stick used coffee grounds straight into the soil of some plants.
+You can even include the used coffee filters.
 With soil, there’s a bigger margin for error, so plants which don’t like getting watered with diluted coffee might react just fine to this.